noahc3/auto-h-encore/README.md

 Basically, you just need to read and interact with your Vita.

 ## Usage

-The average user should probably follow [vita.hacks.guide](https://vita.hacks.guide/), which includes the process of using this application.
-Otherwise:

 The application has been verified working on all PS Vita models (including PSTV).